 Common reasons that you may choose to file a temporary restraining order include:

 - concerns that you need to keep your spouse from moving with your kids or otherwise preventing you from having contact with them;

 - financial worries such as any risk that your divorcing spouse will squander or try to conceal marital property and assets.

-If you are seeking a temporary restraining order for financial or personal reasons, our firm will make certain that you understand your options and viable approaches to your divorce case.
+If you seek a temporary restraining order for financial or personal reasons, our firm will ensure that you understand your options and viable approaches to your divorce case.
 In some situations, moving quickly into mediation or a collaborative law setting can diffuse conflict and put you on the road to resolution.
-In others, it is essential to have a proven trial lawyer such as ours by your side every step of the way.
-We can help you petition for a TRO that will protect your interests, your property, and your children in the face of an uncertain divorce proceeding.
+In others, it is essential to have a proven trial lawyer such as ours by your side every step.
+We can help you petition for a TRO that will protect your interests, property, and children in the face of a pending divorce proceeding.